brianhouse/art_and_code/assignments/01_turtle_drawing/description.md

 For this sketch, you will give instructions to a "[turtle](https://brianhouse.github.io/turtle5/)" who will draw on the screen.
 This time, you will draw a [still life](https://en.wikipedia.org/wiki/Still_life) from the model in the room.

 Requirements:
-- Email your finished (or unfinished) code to the professor along with a screenshot of your result.
+- Email your finished (or unfinished) code to the professor along with an image of your result.

 ### Code